knative/docs/docs/developer/eventing/sources/kafka-source/README.md

 * CA Certificate
 * Client Certificate and Key

-KafkaSource expects these files to be in pem format, if it is in other format like jks, convert to pem.
+KafkaSource expects these files to be in PEM format.
+If they are in another format, such as JKS, convert them to PEM.

 1. Create the certificate files as secrets in the namespace where KafkaSource is going to be set up, by running the commands: